 On the same day, Peruvian Foreign Minister Javier Gonzalez-Olaechea said that President Dina Boluarte will make changes to the Cabinet in the next few days.
 (Reuters)

-* Venezuela set the date for the presidential election on July 28 according to an agreement between the government of President Nicolas Maduro and the opposition at the negotiating table.
+Venezuela has set July 28th as the date for its presidential election, following an agreement between President Nicolas Maduro's government and the opposition at the negotiating table.

 The nomination period will run from March 21 to 25.
 President Maduro is expected to run for re-election for a new six-year term.
 (Reuters)